 Greetings to the New Brunette.
 Another song I share from out of that relationship with the woman I had such a magical time in Valletta.
 We went to see Billy Bragg in 92 or so.
 She stood before me the entire gig, deliberately on my shoes, so she could see better - she’s 1,78m or so, so it’s not that she had to do that.
 I figure its probably because she wanted me to hold her tight.
 Which I did.
 I felt so proud.
 She felt so anschmiegsam, we were sort of “officially happy”.
 It was a strong concert.
 Bragg on his own, no supporting band.
 And “Shirley” was about as strong as it can be.
 I still smile, living on ice-cream and she was my love.

 I was born in the Record store.
 A strange band I don’t even know how I found them.
 But a band by the name of Benny Profane?
 The main character of Pynchons “V”?
-Bouncing up and down the Sea cost?
-As I refered to myself when living in Bangor near Belfast, with 4 addresses on Seacliff Road?
+Bouncing up and down the Seacoast?
+As I referred to myself when living in Bangor near Belfast, with 4 addresses on Seacliff Road?

 Sleep together.
 In the midst of my yuppie-times in Frankfurt I found Shirley Manson and this fantastic record by Garbage.
 It catapulted me back into the times of Tonja, ten years prior.
 It had the same promiscious feeling and flair.
 Not the one that I was living now, that was driven by opportunities, and without choice.
 Driven, quite literally, by the cars I sat in (say, the 600er Merc wasn’t as good as the 450er SL, simply because the former was far to statesman-like, boring, controlling, CEO-like - the golden SL was easier, because peeps could actually see who was sitting in there.
 And that wasn’t a 60-something belly-carrying guy pretending to be a couple of decades younger.
 That was indeed a 30-something, slim and cute, with ideas that could talk the girls drunk.
 So it was clear: driving through that small town Frankfurt actually is, you did curve around for half an hour and everybody saw you.
 You just needed to park and go into the cafés and there they sat: ripe to be picked.
 Of course the car helped, as I say.
 And it was a bit of a weird setting: The car, built in 1982 was already almost an oldtimer, the square SL-version, much sought-after because the slick-things built after just didn’t have that Badewannen-Feeling so wanted.
 What also helped: a good car-stereo with Garbage, Björk, Laurie Anderson and the likes.
 Oh, was I proud when my beloved Barbara joined me for a trip.
 Even when her friend Uwe took her, saying “oh fliegender Wechsel, from SL into my Porsche 928, what do you like better, Barbara”.
 She politely went quiet.
 Yep, undoubtedly, and I said that before: She had been my muse ever since I met her in 1985 Frankfurt (untouchable then, I held a 3 hour presentation about Vivre sa Vie that she and most students actually followed through to the end).
 She knew, Anna was about Barbara.

-(I might find that one page Kleinanzeigen directed at Barbara I brought into the Auftritt, the local weekly, comparable to Tipp or Zitty.
-Need to see if it does something to the story or not)
+I might find that one page Kleinanzeigen directed at Barbara I brought into the Auftritt, the local weekly, comparable to Tipp or Zitty.
+Need to see if it does something to the story or not

 Starman.
 Bowie’s kiddie song, a fantastic way to show that there’s magic to reach for everyone.
 I went to Würzburg Film Festival in 1989 together with Veronika.
 She was tall, slender, with a long square face.
 Admirable, I had already fancied her at University even before I went to Belfast.
 When I got back, I somehow got hold of her in the mensa, and talked her into joining me to go to Würzburg.
 There was a Godard retrospective scheduled, and the master himself might even come.
 He didn’t, but Veronika and I had a - at least in the beginning - remarkable and I must say hypersexualised time.
 I couldn’t really let her go, it was so intense, and so was it for her.
 Although it got difficult after two days and nights or so.
 She couldn’t deal with me, partly because I had found a mantra within that Starman song, repeating the chorus over and over, with variations of “there’s a starman waiting in the sky, but he’s afraid to blow our mind”.
 To me, this turned into one of the most important lines in history.
 I repeated it, under the shower, in bed, during the festival.
 By then, I didn’t really know what hypersexuality entailed.
 I just enjoyed it.
 In “real life” her partner was Thomas, a promising young scholar from NYC, nicely equipped with the MacArthur 500k USD “Genius grant”, later becoming a professor in Princeton.
 When I met him after Würzburg, I was already visibly carrying the manic torch, and I believe that somehow he realized that, while I had the fantastic but misguided experience of having met my match, when I referred to him as being “another champignon”.
 We played my favorite “lead from here to anywhere game”, and I had him on an equal level, building ever higher towers.
 When he ended the evening with saying “Mein lieber Schwan”, I carried this like a trophy.

 Marcia Baila.
 This will ever be connected with a multitude of events, but they all culminate in Paris.
-I have to wrap it up, but provide context: I related to a group of people during my (brief) university time in 1984-86.
-I had written for a slightly weird “Medieninformationsdienst, MID” which is were I met my student love.
-I had so much fun spending time with that group: My partner - when our relationship went up in smoke, she took on her middle name as first name, fell in love with a woman and wrote the seminal “Einführung in die Feministische Literaturtheorie”.
+I have to wrap it up, but provide context: I related to a group of students during my (brief) university time in 1984-86.
+I had written for a slightly weird publishing outlet “MID” mainly on film, which is were I met my student love.
+I had so much fun spending time with that group: My partner - when our relationship went up in smoke, she took on her middle name as first name, fell in love with a woman and wrote a seminal book on feminist theory of literature.
 BTW it happened more than once that my former partners decided to become Lesbians - probably not a very favourable thing to say.
-Then there was who I declared to be (in the mid 90s) my muse and her best friend (who accused me that I was afraid of her due to her big boobs); A very friendly student who only did 1 or 2 years of study, too, but who looked like Jean-Paul Belmondo, while my muse was my muse because of her resemblance to Anna Karina; another woman with a chip on her shoulder even bigger than big boob girl, in that she saw machismo and male suppression mechanisms just everywhere.
+Then there was who I declared to be (in the mid 90s) my muse and her best friend (who accused me that I was afraid of her because of her big boobs); And J, a very friendly student who only did 1 or 2 years of study, too, but who looked like Jean-Paul Belmondo, while my muse was my muse because of her resemblance to Anna Karina; another woman with a chip on her shoulder even bigger than big boob girl, in that she saw machismo and male suppression mechanisms just everywhere.

 There must be an angel.
 It’s 1986 or 87.
 We are sitting in my Citroen, driving from Bangor to Belfast.
 There’s Stevie, Fat, Skin and Anna.
 There isn’t Artie and Rosie, the two oldest Magee’s.
 Still, I’m feeling outrightly happy, there’s a multitude of angels, the song gets to me - I always had a sweet spot for those angelic choire things.
 And then I completely loose: I announce to Anna (whose 16 at the time) that would marry her, when she’s 23.
 Admittedly, she’s shocked.
 Im 23 which makes me a lifetime older, my buddy then is her brother Stevie who’s a year older than me, and we spliff around with Fat (David) and Skin (John).
 But not Anna.
 Though she drinks like a fish.
 Which I can’t.
 Never forget all those rounds that build up in front of me, cause I just can’t drink fast enough.
 And especially not that Dünnbier they drink.
 Anyway, the rest of the journey is sort of quiet.
 I’ve made a real fool out of myself.
 With the loveliest family I knew in Belfast.
 But it kind of didn’t matter, and a couple of years later, I visited on the occasion of Anna’s wedding (intercultural, she married the son of Queen’s Councillor).
 And it was there that I even met my wife-to-be Salla in the kitchen of Anna’s mother Anne.
 And there she stood, forlorn, innocent, playful like Momo fighting the grey men.
 My angel.

 Blaue Augen.
-Mentioned Ideal, seeing them live in 1981 in Batschkapp.
+Mentioned Ideal, seeing them live in 1981 at Batschkapp.
 Pogo’ing round and round, that amazing guitarist and that even more sexy Anette Humpe.
 Funnily enough, I bumped into her again in 2019, when I shared office with some screenwriters in the office rooms of Henselmann-Towers at Berlin Strausberger Platz.
 She lives in one of those large flats on the beginning of what used to be called Stalinallee.
 There had always been a strong connection between Berlin and Frankfurt “Sponti”- and Hausbesetzer-Szene.
 The taz was founded in Frankfurt and moved to Berlin later.
 That was the time when I hung around at Karl-Marx-Buchhandlung in Bockenheim, trying to follow some rather complex discussions between Dany, Joschka, maybe Matthias Beltz, Horx, Schmid and others (yes, all men).
 And a bit earlier, my band Pseudonym rehearsed in the taz rooms next to Pflasterstrand and the fantastic indy-cinema Chapter Two (hat tip to Felix Neunzerling, who sat it up singlehandedly), later Orfeo, even later Orfeos Erben (but this and Antje is a story for another song).
 My most vivid memory of the rehearsals at taz are that we played on literally hundreds of “Nullnummern”, the first “dummy”-taz never on sale.
 They sell for a few hundred Euros these days.
 How could we have known?

 Interjection: Sometimes I believe that my personal obsession with time travel, from Back to the Future to Twelve Monkeys (the sequel with Barbara Sukowa) and countless other Science-Fiction movies or books (Ray Bradbury’s “Illustrated Man” comes to mind) stems from all those “missed opportunities” one could have envisaged given a certain “mindfulness” and appreciation of one’s surroundings.
 Which is why I now try to re-synthesize those times by writing/remembering and equally giving them a voice through the songs that contain them.